ecos-umons/lightswitch-ts/README.md

 based on a state design pattern in object-oriented style.
 The example also illustrates how to write unit tests for testing the behaviour of this statechart.

 The example is implemented in **TypeScript**, and has a visual frontend in **VueJS**.
-The example can be built with Vite, and tested with **Vitest**.
+The example can be built with **Vite**, and tested with **Vitest**.

 ### Prerequisites

--   You will need to have a running version of Node **SPECIFY VERSION** on your machine in order to be able to compile and execute this code.
+You will need to have a running version of npm on your machine in order to be able to compile and execute this code.
--   You will also need to have a running version of **SPECIFY OTHER PREREQUISITES\***

 ### Installation and testing instructions

-If all prerequisites are satisified, the code can be compiled, tested and executed as follows from the command-line:
+If all prerequisites are satisfied, the code can be compiled, tested and executed as follows from the command-line:

 ## Project Setup